Avondale Primary School is committed to providing a child safe and child friendly environment, where students are safe and feel safe.

 Avondale Primary School is committed to ensuring the safety of all students in its community.
 The school achieves this by developing a culture of safety through risk management to identify and remove risks of child abuse, policy development and implementation, code of conduct screening, supervision and training, processes for responding to and reporting suspected child abuse and strategies to promote the participation and empowerment of children.
 In order to ensure the safety of children, the school has appointed a Child Safety Champions (Assistant Principal and Principal) and developed policies and procedures in conjunction with the Child Safe Standards.

-Identified Child Safety Champions: Jill Benham (Principal) and Jenna Heywood (Assistant Principal)
+Identified Child Safety Champions: Jill Benham (Principal), Jenna Heywood (Assistant Principal), Frances Ferarro (Disability Inclusion Leader) and Teriann Bryers (Mental Health and Wellbeing Leader)

 The role of Child Safety Champion includes leadership support and the ability to direct other staff (where appropriate) to undertake the role effectively.

-Key Activities of a Child Safety Champions at Avondale Primary School
+Key Activities of Child Safety Champions at Avondale Primary School

 Broad areas of the role are to: